gl1tterbomb/gl1tterbomb/README.md

 2. I block freely

  3. I don't know if that counts as DNI.
-I won't INT with doubles.
+I won't INT with some doubles.
 No, I don't hate them, I'm just not a huge fan for some reason.
 If you're a friend of ours, I don't mind.

  4. I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;